DataONEorg/k8s-cluster/storage/storage.md

 Up to: [DataONE Cluster Overview](../cluster-overview.md)

-The DataONE Kuberrnetes netwrok needs access to both local and persistent storage for use by both the cluster services and by applications that we deploy on the service.
+The DataONE Kubernetes network needs access to both local and persistent storage for use by both the cluster services and by applications that we deploy on the service.

 ## Host-based local storage